adrianmmiller/SuperuserListRestore/README.md

 After explaining that id thought of it plenty of times, but due to my overwhelming fondness for laziness, put it in the Much Later basket, i set about trying to make his Xmas Wish come true...

+**PLEASE NOTE:**

-**PLEASE NOTE:** We (myself, Osm0sis, ipdev and pndwal) all tried to get this backup and restore functionality (along with backup/restore for the magiskhide/deny list - i have modules for that too - see here: [Related Modules](#related-modules)) added natively to Magisk Manager via Magisk's Github, lets just say it was rejected, so here we are...
+- We (myself, Osm0sis, ipdev and pndwal) all tried to get this backup and restore functionality (along with backup/restore for the magiskhide/deny list - i have modules for that too - see here: [Related Modules](#related-modules)) added natively to Magisk Manager via Magisk's Github, lets just say it was rejected, so here we are...

-**What it does/How it works:**
+- These/There are **TWO** very discinct modules that work together, one backs up ([SuperuserListBackup](https://github.com/adrianmmiller/SuperuserListBackup)), and one restores ([SuperuserListRestore](https://github.com/adrianmmiller/SuperuserListRestore)).
+You need **BOTH** modules.

+---

+#### **If you havent yet created your backup, please see the [SuperuserListBackup Module Repo](https://github.com/adrianmmiller/SuperuserListBackup) for the partner module to create your backup**

+---

+---

+## **SuperuserListRestore Usage:**

+---

+1) Make sure /sdcard/SuperUserList.txt exists and contains the packagesyou want to give su to

+2) Install MagiskHideDenyRestore module from [Releases section](https://github.com/adrianmmiller/SuperuserListRestore/releases/latest) via Magisk Manager or Fox Module Manager

+      This:

       - Loads the backup file from the partner SuperuserListBackup module (/storage/emulated/0/SuperUserList.txt)
       - Queries the /data/system/packages.list using the package name from the backup
       - Extract the packages matching UID and formats it
       - Inserts the UID into magisk.db's policies table with common options (permanent grant, logging and notification)
       - Loops until all packages UIDs are in the magisk.db's policies table

-The only active file in the entire module is /common/install.sh, and it is commented.

-**Usage:**

-- Install via Magisk Manager
+3) Reboot

 The module will create a logfile (/storage/emulated/0/SuperUserListRestore.log) on install, which mirrors the information onscreen.
 If you have any issues, you'll need to start by looking there, and by opening an issue on this repo's Issues

+The only active file in the entire module is /common/install.sh, and it is commented.

 The module will remain installed, unless removed, after the process completes.